jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 Alfresco Maven SDK
 ------------------

-Today's developers are used to rails-like frameworks where you have an empty directory one moment and a fully instantiated, ready-to-run project the next.
-Why should Alfresco developers settle for anything less?

-With the Alfresco Maven SDK you don't have to.
 The goal of the Maven-based SDK is to make it extremely easy for you to get started with Alfresco development.
 It consists of a project template (an "archetype" in Maven parlance) and some built-in smarts that make Maven understand how to create AMPs and deploy them to Alfresco.

 If you are writing your own custom application that is separate from the Alfresco and Share WARs you don't need the Alfresco Maven SDK.
 But if you intend to write code that runs within either of those web applications, the Alfresco Maven SDK is where you need to start.

 A quick word about versions.
-This tutorial assumes you are using Alfresco Maven SDK 2.1.
-It requires Alfresco 5.0.
-If you are using Alfresco 4.x you must use an older version of this tutorial which covers Alfresco Maven SDK 1.0.
-If you are using a version older than 4.x you should upgrade already!
-(But seriously, you'll have to use the old Ant-based SDK for versions older than 4.x).
+This tutorial assumes you are using Alfresco Maven SDK 2.2.0.
+The version you use may depend on which version of Alfresco you want to use.
+Check the [Alfresco SDK Compatability Matrix](http://docs.alfresco.com/community/concepts/alfresco-sdk-compatibility.html) to be sure.
+If you are using a version older than 4.x you'll have to use the old Ant-based SDK.
+The rest of this document won't apply to you.

-### What About the Old Ant-based SDK?

-Alfresco has provided a downloadable SDK since the early-days.
-The SDK consisted of a ZIP that contained compile-time dependencies, source code, JavaDocs, and sample Eclipse projects.
-The sample projects used Ant-based builds.

-There was nothing wrong with this approach, but as the platform evolved, the Ant-based SDK failed to evolve with it.
-Today, it contains examples for parts of the product that have fallen out-of-favor (the native Web Services API, for example, or the Alfresco Explorer user interface) and lacks examples for hugely important pieces of the product such as CMIS, Web Scripts, and advanced workflows using Activiti.

-Aside from its out-of-date examples, the old Ant-based SDK required developers to do too much work.
-With the Alfresco Maven SDK, you don't even have to download anything yourself--you just create your project and start coding.

 Now you have a high-level understanding of Apache Maven, AMPs, and the Alfresco Maven SDK.
 It's time to see them in action.